eclipse-che4z/che-che4z-lsp-for-cobol/README.md

 		- Ensures and maintains compatibility of copybooks called in code.
 	- Inbuilt protection against recursive + missing copybooks.
 		- Protects against code errors where copybook may contain looping code which could crash processes.
+		- Error message shows where copybook is missing, preventing issue only being discovered when code is executed.
 	- Variables and paragraphs defined across copybooks.
 		- Ensures consistency of code, assisting with error diagnostics as issues will not be caused by incorrect variables or paragraphs in code.
 	- Autocomplete updated to include copybook variables and paragraphs.
 		- Speeds up coding process by intuitively suggesting most likely variables or paragraphs to follow existing code.
 	- Functionality to skip copybook levels when called, reducing call time.
-	- Inbuilt search function to identify all references filled with paragraphs and variables from copybooks
+	- Inbuilt search function to identify all references filled with paragraphs and variables from copybooks:
+		- Find all references:
+			- Easily identifies all occurences of relevant copybook in code
+		- Go To Definition:
+			- Right click on any data element to reveal a definition of the element in a small embedded window.

 The COBOL Language Support extension for Visual Studio Code (VSC) integrates several COBOL language features into tools used in VSC.
 Files with the extensions .COB, .CBL and .CPY are recognized as COBOL files.